Campus Improvement Plan

 Student Achievement Strengths

-- Emergent Bilingual reclassification rates are high.
+- Emergent Bilingual reclassification doubled from the previous year.

 Problem Statements Identifying Student Achievement Needs